 Kamau says, "She really paved the way for a lot of young women to realize 'I can do sports, too.'"

 Watch their video to learn more about Mia Hamm.

 - Her Story: Women in Sports

-- Mia Hamm at our National Portrait Gallery
+- Mia Hamm at the National Portrait Gallery

-- Mia Hamm in Sports: Breaking Records, Breaking Barriers, an online exhibition from our National Museum of American History
+- Mia Hamm in Sports: Breaking Records, Breaking Barriers, an online exhibition at the National Museum of American History